Applicants for employment

 - In the case of secondments, exchanges or transfers from another institution information may be provided by the other institutions involved to facilitate the move

 - Information collected through interview or other forms of assessment

 - Publicly accessible sources such as social media.

 What personal data we process about you

 The information we will hold as part of the application and recruitment process will largely consist of the information provided by you such as name, gender, date of birth, contact details, education and training, qualifications, employment history, salary information, pension information and criminal convictions.

 Information held may also include special categories of personal information and information on protected characteristics required to fulfil the University’s equality duties such as ethnicity and religious beliefs, trade union membership and health information.

-In some cases, we need to process data to ensure that we are complying with legal obligation for example, it is mandatory to check successful applicant’s eligibility to work in the UK before employment starts and for some roles it may be necessary to carry out a Disclosure Scotland PVG check.
+In some cases, we need to process data to ensure that we are complying with legal obligations for example, it is mandatory to check a successful applicant’s eligibility to work in the UK before employment starts and for some roles, it may be necessary to carry out a Disclosure Scotland PVG check.